mostafaosama113/bosta/README.md

 ## Additional Features

-- **Security**: To protect against SQL injection attacks, the application integrates PostgreSQL parameterization, ensuring that input values are treated as data and not executable commands.
+- **Security**: The application uses raw SQL queries, which are protected against SQL injection attacks by ensuring that input values are treated as data, not executable commands.
+This approach leverages parameterized queries to safeguard the system from malicious input.

 - **Soft Delete**: Instead of permanently deleting records, a soft delete is implemented by updating a column, making it possible to retain data for future use if needed.